What Is Your Attachment Style?

 Secure Attachment Style

 If you are experiencing problems in your life or in your relationship because you are either too needy or too distant or too ambiguous, I can help you.
 We will work together to identify your attachment style and help you move into a more secure attachment style, which will drastically improve your life and your relationships.
-I encourage you to read more about couples therapy, and then reach out to us at Christian Counseling Associates for a free consultation.
+I encourage you to read more about couple counseling, and then reach out to us at Christian Counseling Associates for a free consultation.

 A.J.
 Molina is a Licensed Professional Counselor with Christian Counseling Associates, working out of the Grapevine office.
 He is accepting new clients.